Is Code Compliance required to insure a house?

-- The builders report on the home identified that the building was not structurally sound.
+- The builder’s report on the home identified that the building was not structurally sound.

-How do you legalise exisiting building work?
+How do you legalise existing building work?

 Building work carried out before 1 July 1992 without the appropriate building approval requires a safe and sanitary report.
-A safe and sanitary report does not serve as an approval of the unauthorised work, merely a reassurance that the building is safe and sanitary.
+A safe and sanitary report does not serve as an approval of the unauthorised work, just a reassurance that the building is safe and sanitary.
 You will need to engage a professional such as a private building consultant or registered engineer to complete this report.
 It will be held on file with the local council.